fredrikberzins/arduino_bluetooth_controller/README.md

 A bluetooth controller made with 2 joyticks with built in buttons, it has no telemtry.

 ## Parts
-- HS-05(Bluetooth module)
+- HS-05(Bluetooth module), see [Datasheet](https://www.estudioelectronica.com/wp-content/uploads/2018/09/istd016A.pdf), [manual](https://www.gme.cz/data/attachments/dsh.772-148.1.pdf)
+- Arduino pro micro, see [Pin out](https://cdn.sparkfun.com/datasheets/Dev/Arduino/Boards/ProMicro16MHzv1.pdf)
-- Arduino pro micro(Almost every ardouno works with 4 digitla pins and 4 analog.
-May need change to platformio.ini file.)
+  - Almost every ardouno works with atleast 4 digitla pins and 4 analog.
+May need to change board varible from micro platformio.ini file.)
 - Power source/Battery (5V or higher)
+- Tiny Buck converter, see [Datasheet](docs/stepdown_buck_conveter.md)
-- Tiny Buck converter(If power source voltage is higher then 5V)
+  - Only if the power source voltage is higher then 5V
-- 2x 2 axis Joysticks with built in buttoons.
+- 2x 2 axis Joysticks with built in buttoons, see [Manual](https://www.electrokit.com/uploads/productfile/41015/41015703_-_Analog_Joystick.pdf)

 ## Signal output
 - 4 letter char (depending on what joystick chanle maping)